Nicuschgifthub/DiscordSimpleTable/README.md

 # DiscordSimpleTable by Nicusch

-DiscordSimpleTable provides a way to create and format tables for display in Discord messages.
+DiscordSimpleTable provides a way to create and format tables for Emebed messages in Discord.
 It allows customization of column headers, row data, and table appearance, including options for adding index columns and vertical bars.